GoogleCloudPlatform/click-to-deploy-solutions/data-analytics-platform-scheduled/README.md

 ## Description

-This example demonstrates how to load files from Google Cloud Storage (GCS) to BigQuery using Storage Transfer Service jobs.
+This example demonstrates how to load files from your Data Lake on Google Cloud Storage (GCS) to your Data Warehouse on BigQuery.

 ### Use case
-Upload the data into the upload bucket following the pattern `gs://your-upload-bucket/file.csv`.
+Upload the data into the Data Lake bucket following the pattern `gs://your-upload-bucket/your-entity/file.csv`.
-Wait for the load job to run and check the data on BigQuery.
+Wait for [the BigQuery Data Transfer job](https://console.cloud.google.com/bigquery/transfers) to run, then check the data on BigQuery.

 ## Architecture
 Please find below a reference architecture.